 Thermostats

 Changing the temperature of your home by even a few degrees can make a big difference.
-For every degree (Celsius) you lower your thermostat overnight for an eight-hour period, you can save up to 2% on your heating costs.
+For every degree (Celsius) you lower your thermostat overnight for an 8-hour period, you can save up to 2% on your heating costs.

 Programmable Thermostats